LivinBreezy/CybORG_OpenAIParallelWrapper/README.md

    double wrapped) and provides the discrete action space conversion.
 This means the OpenAIGymWrapper uses its own action space and the FixedFlatWrapper observation space to provide to the agent.
-   In its current implementation, it still uses the CybORG 2.0+ step function, which is marked as a compatibility function for Cage Challenges 1 and 2.
+   In its current implementation, it still uses the CybORG 2.0+ step function, which is marked as a compatibility/legacy function for Cage Challenges 1 and 2.

-Our new wrappers, *FixedFlatParallelWrapper* and *OpenAIGymParallelWrapper* are based on these wrappers, with a combination of some updated features from the PettingZoo wrapper, which has been updated to include the parallel step.
+The new wrappers, *FixedFlatParallelWrapper* and *OpenAIGymParallelWrapper* are based on the previously discussed wrappers, with a combination of some updated features from the PettingZoo wrapper, which has been updated to include the parallel step.
 These wrappers are found in `CybORG/Agents/Wrappers`.

 The FixedFlatParallelWrapper contains the following modifications: